Cornell-MAE-UG/fa25-portfolio-nam248/_projects/2025-thermo-device-analysis.md

 $\eta_{th} = \frac{W_{net}}{Q_{in}}$

-Because the Back Work Ratio of a Boiling Water Reactor (not using acronyms to avoid confusion) ranges from 0.005 - 0.02, this means the
+Because the Back Work Ratio of a Boiling Water Reactor ranges from 0.005 - 0.02, this means the

 $\|W_{out}\| >> \|W_{in}\|$